 Own your niche, read everything you can about it and keep up-to-date.
 You want to become THAT person.
 The one everyone turns to when they’re french polishing their cabinet or setting up a poodle parlour.

 You get my drift… You won’t become the expert overnight but there’s no time like the present to start being knowledgeable.

-Fortunately there are much better ways to earn money from your brand new beginner blog.
+Fortunately, advertising is just one way to make money from your brand new beginner blog.

 How To Make Money Blogging For Beginners

-These are all the different ways you can make money blogging (only some of them are suitable for beginners):
+These are most of the different ways you can make money blogging (only some of them are suitable for beginners):

 - Affiliate marketing